lightning/bolts/02-peer-protocol.md

-A sending node MUST NOT offer `amount-msat` it cannot pay for in the remote commitment transaction at the current `fee-rate` (see "Updating Fees") while maintaining its channel reserve, and MUST offer `amount-msat` greater than 0, and MUST NOT offer `amount-msat` below the receiving node's `htlc-minimum-msat`.
+A sending node MUST NOT offer `amount-msat` it cannot pay for in the remote commitment transaction at the current `fee-rate` (see "Updating Fees") while maintaining its channel reserve, MUST offer `amount-msat` greater than 0, MUST NOT offer `amount-msat` below the receiving node's `htlc-minimum-msat`, and MUST set `cltv-expiry` less than 500000000.

 A sending node MUST NOT add an HTLC if it would result in it offering more than the remote's `max-accepted-htlcs` HTLCs in the remote commitment